SovanCSE/DSA_STOCKS/README.md

 # DSA_STOCKS - WORK IN PROGRESS
 Data structure and algorithm problem solving coding interview questions with python which frequently asked in FAANG companies

-you guys can follow the link of curated list of Top 75 LeetCode questions to save your time - https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU
+you guys can follow the link of curated list of top 75 LeetCode questions to save your time - https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU

 ## DATA STRUCTURE PROBLEM SOLVING